 Key Takeaways

-Rekeying changes the internal pins of a lock so old keys no longer work.
+- Rekeying changes a lock’s internal pins so old keys stop working and new keys work.

-It’s a more affordable option than replacing the entire lock.
+- Rekeying is typically faster and more affordable than replacing the entire lock.

 Understanding What Rekeying a Lock Means